xackery/discordeq/README.md

 * If option 4) shows `Status: Bad`, then you may choose to allow discordeq to copy a file into your quests directory.

 ###Start DiscordEQ
 * If all options are in good status, option 5) will appear and can be selected to start DiscordEQ.
-If all settings are good on startup, it will begin immediately without showing the above menu.
+* If all settings are good on startup of `discordeq.exe`, it will skip the menu and start immediately.

 ###Enabling Players to talk from Discord to EQ
 * Admin-level accounts must grant players the ability to talk in game.